22dylan/22dylan.github.io/_pages/reasearch.md

 <figcaption>Building exposure in 2100 quantified as number of days per year exposed.
 Three different sea level rise scenarios (low, intermediate, and high) are shown.</figcaption><br>

 <img src="../images/research/fig1-flowchart.png"><br>
-<figcaption>Framework for developing and agent-based model of household adaptation to the future impacts of SLR.
+<figcaption>Framework for developing an agent-based model of household adaptation to the future impacts of SLR.
 Reinforcement learning is used to characterize agent behavior.</figcaption><br>

 <br>